 If you are having great difficulties and it seems as if you may not be up to the task of writing your book, consider hiring a professional writer, a friendly ghostwriter like me, to help you.
 I charge one dollar per word to ghostwrite and will get the job done for you.

 On the other hand, if you are a writer who just needs a little assistance, hire someone to edit and make minor rewrites.
 A professional ghostwriter can also act as a manuscript doctor, helping to troubleshoot your book and debug any issues.
 For instance, he or she can assist you with character development and story line, while keeping your voice intact.

 It isn’t cheating to hire a ghostwriter

 Some feel that it’s cheating to hire someone to write a book for them.
-After all, their name will be on the cover right?
+After all, their name will be on the cover, right?
 How can it be ethical to take credit if someone else wrote the book for them?
 Although I understand the concern, let me assure you, it’s done all the time.
 Hiring a ghostwriter is an accepted practice and you have the right to put your name as the author.
 After all, it’s your idea and really should be your book.

 Having an experienced professional to help guide you through the book writing process will help you grow as a writer.
-It will give you an experience boost that will carry through to your second and third book.
+It will give you an experience boost that will carry through to your second and third books.
 Your next literary adventure won’t be fraught with the perils of inexperience since you will have traveled these waters already.